bryantt927/chatbot/README.md

 ## Usage

-Once both the frontend and backend servers are running, navigate to the URL provided by the React development server (typically `http://localhost:3000`) in your web browser.
+Once both the frontend and backend servers are running, students navigate to the URL provided by the React server in your web browser.

-- To send a text message: Type your message in the text box and click the "Send" button.
+- To send a text message: Type your message in the text box and hit enter.
-- To send an audio message: Click the "Start Recording" button to start recording your message and the "Stop Recording" button once you are done.
-The application will automatically transcribe your audio message and display the transcription along with a generated response.
+- To send an audio message: Click the microphone icon to start.
+Most browsers will ask you want to allow the microphone say yes.
+Stop the recording the circle button next to the mic.
+Students my preview their recording.
+Then either redo the recording or click the Send Audio button.

+Instructors will need a password, specified in the .env file, to access the dashboard at /professor=view.
+Top right corner menu to add/edit prompts and view transcripts of their students.